Sun can cause a multitude of hair problems. From colour-fade to frizz and dry ends.

-Micro-fibre towels create less friction and therefore less breakage when hair is wet and at it’s most vulnerable.
+Micro-fibre towels create less friction, leading to less breakage when hair is wet and at its most vulnerable.
 Remember, gently pat out the water when you dry and don’t rub.
 Treat your hair like a delicate fabric.

 Check your Ingredients

 Take a look at your styling products.
-If you see alcohol denat on the ingredients list then use it sparingly.
-Alcohol denat can be drying for hair so less is definitely more.
+If you see alcohol denat on the ingredients list, use it sparingly.
+Alcohol denat can be drying for hair, so less is more.
 If you are using a spray, try spraying above the head (rather than directly on the hair) and let it fall gently on the hair.
-This is a very simple way of making sure you don’t overload the hair.
+It’s a simple way of ensuring you don’t overload the hair.

 Summer Hair Guide: How to look after Colour-Treated Hair

 If your hair is colour-treated we are going to start with some tough love.
-For those using a colour-treatment with peroxide, the job of the peroxide is to open up the cuticle so that the hair can absorb the colour.
+For those using a colour treatment with peroxide, the job of the peroxide is to open up the cuticle so that the hair can absorb the colour.
 If you are using a natural or organic alternative, chances are there is still an ingredient doing the same job.
 Opening up the cuticle makes hair fragile and easier to break.
-Hair becomes drier and, when exposed to sunlight, this exacerbates the dryness and leads to dull-looking hair or colour-fade.
-Caring for colour-treated hair in the sun is more of a challenge and here’s what we recommend.
+Hair becomes drier and, when exposed to sunlight, this exacerbates the dryness and leads to dull-looking hair or colour fade.
+Caring for colour-treated hair in the sun is more of a challenge and here’s what I recommend.

 - If the hair is excessively dry you can use a masque twice a week, particularly during the summer months and then revert back to once a week, once your hair is feeling more hydrated.

-If your hair is fine and prone to being flat you can create volume in the summer months without long stints under the hairdryer.
-Try the following techniques to avoid getting over-heated and experiment with some new styles.
+If your hair is fine and feels flat, you can create volume in the summer without long stints under your hairdryer.
+Try the following techniques to avoid getting overheated and experiment with some new styles.

 Velcro rollers for Hair with Volume

 Four velcro rollers should do it.
 Velcro rollers come in lots of different sizes.
-If you are not sure, try the 44ml self-grip rollers as a starting point.
-Start by washing and conditioning the hair, towel out the excess water.
-Spritz with volumiser and rough dry with the hairdryer.
+Unsure which size you need?
+Try the 44ml self-grip rollers as a starting point.
+Start by washing and conditioning the hair, and towel out the excess water.
+Spritz with volumiser and rough-dry with your hairdryer.
 Apply rollers at an angle to make the roots sit up.
-Two at the crown and one at each side.
-Once the rollers are in place, use the hairdryer for a quick blast of heat, let the hair cool and gently remove the rollers.
-Heat changes the hair structure and when it cools the lift should hold.
+Place two at the crown and one at each side.
+Once the rollers are in place, use your hairdryer for a quick blast of heat, let the hair cool, and gently remove the rollers.
+Heat changes the hair structure, and when left to cool, the lift should hold.
 Push your hair into place with your fingers or a comb.

 The Vent Brush is an alternative to the Velcro rollers.
-Practice the technique of working with this brush and it’s a great way to create hair with volume.
-Take a section of hair where you want to create lift, place the brush at the end of the hair, roll down to roots.
+I recommend practising working with the vent brush.
+The vent brush is an excellent tool for creating volume.
+Take a section of hair where you want to create lift, place the brush at the end of the hair, and roll it down to the roots.
 Blast the root area with the hairdryer for a few seconds, leave to cool and gently remove the brush.

 A Fine Tooth Comb

-Use a fine tooth comb to gently back-comb the hair at the crown or the sides, wherever you want to create lift.
-Don’t go right to the roots, position the comb about half an inch away, ensuring you back-comb in small sections, being as gentle as possible.
+Use a fine-tooth comb to gently back-comb the hair at the crown or the sides, wherever you want to create lift.
+Don’t go right to the roots.
+Position the comb about half an inch away, ensuring you back-comb in small sections, being gentle with your hair.